 A third such piece is Cinq chœurs en vingt minutes, Op.
 117 (Five Choruses in Twenty Minutes) — a later-career work by Schmitt for mixed chorus and large orchestra, which dates from 1951 when the composer was past the age of 80.

-To begin with, the work’s title isn’t all that accurate because its five movements, taken together, represent less than 15 minutes of music rather than twenty.
+To begin with, the work’s title isn’t all that accurate because its five movements, taken together, represent fewer than fifteen minutes of music rather than twenty.

 But one supposes that Schmitt, as he would often do, came up with the title simply because of the rhyming and alliteration of the words “cinq” and “vingt” in the French language.